Katok's entropy conjecture near real and complex hyperbolic metrics: Preliminaries

 The mapping properties of $\eta^{\delta}_{\epsilon}$ is a consequence of the commutation relations \eqref{eq:comm}.
 Let us prove the injectivity statement.
 For this, we first note that $(\eta_+^+)^*=-\eta_-^-$ and we compute, using $X_+^*=-X_-$ and $H_+^*=-H_-$,

 where we used the commutation relation \eqref{eq:comm2}.
 In particular, if $u\in E^\lambda_m$ then

 By the Pestov identities \eqref{eq:Pestov}, \eqref{eq:PestovH}, one gets, as a consequence of the previous equation, $\|\eta_+^+u\|_{L^2(SM)}^2\geq \lambda\|u\|_{L^2(SM)}^2$.
-Since $\lambda> 0$, this concludes the proof of injectivity. \end{proof} We record the following commutation relations which follows from \eqref{eq:comm2}:
+Since $\lambda> 0$, this concludes the proof of injectivity. \end{proof} We record the following commutation relations which follow from \eqref{eq:comm2}:

 We will need other estimates which we record in the following lemma.
-For a symmetric tensor $T$, we write $T_0$ for its trace-free part. \begin{lemm} Let $T_0\in C^{\infty}(M;S^m_0T^*M)$ and denote by $f=\pi_m^*T_0$ then one has
+For a symmetric tensor $T$, we write $T_0$ for its trace-free part. \begin{lemm} Let $T_0\in C^{\infty}(M;S^m_0T^*M)$ and denote by $f=\pi_m^*T_0$.
+Then one has